DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Introduction

-Currently, imitation learning (IL) continues to serve as the predominant methodology for planning task in autonomous driving systems \cite{LiHongyange2etpamisurvey}.
-IL enables E2E-AD methods to mimic human expert driving behaviors through supervised learning, typically by minimizing the distance between predicted trajectories and ground truth (GT) trajectories.
-In the early stages, E2E-AD methods \cite{uniad, jiang2023vad, TransFuser, xu2024m2da} primarily adopted single-mode trajectory, as shown in Figure \ref{fig:motivation} (a), which predicts a single trajectory through regression.
-However, it struggles to handle complex traffic scenarios due to neglecting the uncertainties of the driving environment and interactions with other traffic participants.
-To address the limitations of single-mode trajectory generation, subsequent studies \cite{chen2024vadv2,sun2024sparsedrive,liao2024diffusiondrive,li2024hydra} have proposed multi-mode trajectories prediction frameworks, as illustrated in Figure \ref{fig:motivation} (b).
-For instance, VADv2 \cite{chen2024vadv2} employs probabilistic modeling techniques to capture potential driving intentions and generate multiple proposal trajectories, ultimately selecting the optimal trajectory through a maximum scoring mechanism.
-However, these approaches \cite{chen2024vadv2,sun2024sparsedrive,liao2024diffusiondrive,li2024hydra} still suffer from mode collapse, where the generated multi-mode trajectories exhibit excessive dependence on GT trajectories.
-This results in multi-mode trajectories distributions that are overly concentrated around the GT, failing to adequately represent the true diversity of driving behaviors.
-Mode collapse is a form of diversity loss in multi-mode trajectories prediction \cite{LiHongyange2etpamisurvey}.
-Its root cause is the strong reliance of IL methods on a single expert trajectory.
-Regardless of open-loop or closed-loop training, and whether in single-mode or multi-mode prediction, most IL methods are trained using a single GT expert trajectory as the target, limiting the learning of diverse driving behaviors.
+Currently, imitation learning (IL) remains the dominant paradigm for trajectory planning in E2E-AD systems \cite{LiHongyange2etpamisurvey,jia2025progressive}.
+IL enables E2E-AD models to mimic human expert driving behaviors through supervised learning, typically by minimizing the discrepancies between predicted and ground-truth (GT) trajectories.
+The early E2E-AD methods \cite{uniad, jiang2023vad,liu2025fully,liu2026driveworld,TransFuser} mainly adopted single-mode trajectory generation, as shown in Figure \ref{fig:motivation}(a), where a single deterministic trajectory is regressed toward the expert demonstration.
+However, such single-mode designs struggle in complex traffic scenarios, as they fail to capture environmental uncertainty and interactions among dynamic agents.
+To mitigate these limitations, subsequent studies \cite{chen2024vadv2,sun2024sparsedrive,liao2024diffusiondrive,li2024hydra} have proposed \textit{multi-mode} trajectory prediction frameworks, as illustrated in Figure \ref{fig:motivation}(b).
+For instance, VADv2 \cite{chen2024vadv2} employs probabilistic modeling to infer potential driving intentions, generating multiple trajectory proposals and selecting the optimal one via a scoring mechanism.
+However, these approaches \cite{chen2024vadv2,sun2024sparsedrive,liao2024diffusiondrive,li2024hydra} still suffer from the issue of \textit{mode collapse}, where multi-mode trajectories remain overly concentrated around the GT path, reflecting excessive dependence on expert demonstrations and limited behavioral diversity.
+This diversity \textit{bottleneck} stems from the inherent nature of IL, as models are trained to imitate a single expert trajectory in both open-loop and closed-loop settings.
+As a result, their ability to explore and represent diverse driving behaviors remains fundamentally constrained.